Why Do Call Endings Matter in Voice AI?

 - Prioritizing user experience over technical convenience

 The solution developed through this journey provides a robust framework for creating professional call endings that leave callers feeling valued and informed.
-The key insight that timing conflicts can override intended messages has broader implications for voice AI development and should be considered in any voice interaction design.
+The key insight that conversation flow orchestration is more effective than timing control has broader implications for voice AI development and should be considered in any voice interaction design.

 TL;DR